Code-Institute-Submissions/ZoranZoroe-pp1-fitness-factory/README.md

 ### User stories

 #### As a new or existion customer
+* I want to build muscles
+* I want to lose weight
+* I want to complete the form to get personalized training
+* I want to be informed on fitness industry standards
+* I want to know what I haven't done so far in my fitness journey

 #### As a website administrator
+* I want to provide users with information on building muscles
+* I want to provide users with information on losing weight
+* I want to users to see that we are well informed website
+* I want users to sign up on our form
+* I want to edit/add new nutrition data upon scientific research published

 ## Testing
 In Testing section we want to test both the technical and the content part.
 Our website should run flawlessly without any bugs and when users sign up and